meetdave3/angular-node-typescript-boiler/README.md

 [![Build Status](https://travis-ci.com/meetdave3/Angular6-Node.js-TypeScript.svg?branch=master)](https://travis-ci.com/meetdave3/Angular6-Node.js-TypeScript)

-This project is a starter project with Node at the backend (fully written in TypeScript) and Angular 6 at the frontend.
+This project is a starter project with Node at the backend (fully written in TypeScript) and Angular 6 on the client side.

 This repo shall allow you to instantly get started with a full stack project in place.
 Just connect it with your favorite database and you're good to go.

 ## Repo Features

-- [x] Angular 6.0.0
+- [x] Angular 6.0.9
 - [x] Bootstrap
 - [x] Lazy Loaded Routes
 - [x] Angular Material
-- [x] PWA
+- [x] PWA Ready
 - [x] Server Side TypeScript
 - [x] Node.js API
 - [x] Production Ready Build
+- [x] Server Side Rendering (Angular Universal)

 ## Setup